Toast3y/BlitzBot-for-Discord/readme.md

 	- Install MariaDB (for database calls and features) - Latest installers can be found at: https://mariadb.org

-2. Add env variables to establish data connections.
+2. Add env variables to establish data connections in env file.

+3. Run BlitzBot by running "python blitzbot.py" from the command line.